amnavor/Weather-App/README.md

 A weather app that uses geo-location data and APIs of OpenWeatherMap.org and ipinfo.io to give the current weather report for user's city.
 Units can be toggled between Fahrenheit and Celcius.
 Icons and descriptions give additional weather indication along with temperature.
+Note: requires user to share location data.